English Suites (Bach): The suites

 This first suite is unusual in that it has two courantes and two doubles for the second courante.
 This suite also departs from the scheme of the other five, in that the prelude is short and based on a theme from a suite by Dieupart.
 The preludes of the other five suites in this series are based on the allegro of a concerto grosso form.

-The key sequence follows the same series of notes as the chorale "Jesu, meine Freude"; it is unestablished whether or not this is accidental.
+The key sequence follows the same series of notes as the chorale "Jesu, meine Freude"; it is unestablished whether or not this is coincidental.